iris-jen/SelfMonitoringApp/README.md

-# Self Monitoring App
-- Note, this is being migrated to https://github.com/ThomasJennison/LogYourself to make use of the new shell update to XamarinForms

 Create a variety of logs to keep track of your day to day life.
 This can be helpful for recognizing the associations between behavior and well being.

 The user fills out information on their day to day life through a series of text logs